 Over the coming years Feeding Birkenhead will focus on extending the life and reach of their food bank plus and fuel bank projects, ensuring that their school holiday meals and activities programme continues to be available to all children in the most deprived parts of Birkenhead, and sustaining regular supplies of food for school breakfast clubs.

-Two new projects will launch in 2018:
+Two new projects were launched in 2018:

 Hot food for the homeless: In partnership with Wirral Council, Wirral Ways of Recovery, and YMCA Homeless, vouchers will be distributed to the homeless by a variety of professionals, entitling them to a hot meal at Nightingale’s café.